keboola/wr-storage/README.md

 # Storage Writer

-Writes tables from input mapping to the target bucket in the destination project.
+Write tables from input mapping to the target bucket in the destination project.
 You need to provide a Storage token from the destination project which has `write` access to the target bucket **only**.

 # Usage